The Parking Garage: Production

 Series co-creator Larry David wrote the episode.

 The Parking Garage was written by Larry David, his fourth writing credit for the season, and was directed by Tom Cherones, his fourth directing credit for the season.
 It was filmed on the normal Seinfeld soundstage.
 The audience bleachers, Jerry's apartment and the restaurant set were removed to make room for the new set.
 Shooting was done from different angles so the entire set was shown.
 The stage was surrounded by mirrors to make the garage appear larger.
 Louis-Dreyfus and Seinfeld had their makeup redone between takes while lying on the ground because the shoot was so demanding.

 Because Michael Richards wanted the shoot to be as realistic as possible, he insisted that an actual air conditioner be placed in the box Kramer was to carry around, so that Kramer's struggles were actually real.
 This got taxing as the shoot went on, and Richards also cut his lip while trying to load the air conditioner into his car.

-The ending was scripted to have the gang drive off together; the car failing to start at the end of the episode was an accident.
+The ending was scripted to have the gang drive off together and search vainly for the exit; the car failing to start at the end of the episode was an accident.
 Richards continued to crank the car's ignition without success.
 It was decided that it was a much funnier ending, and it was kept in the episode as something else gone wrong.
-As Richards was attempting to start the car, the other cast members can be seen turning their backs to the camera, trying to hide their laughter.
+As Richards attempts to start the car, the other cast members can be seen turning their backs to the camera, trying to hide their laughter.